Grafrajohn/goodlycode.github.io/_drafts/identity-server-4-setting-up-a-simple-identity-server-to-test-jwt.md

 Here is how we got a very simple Identity Server 4 working to test an application which required JWT tokens.

 First we downloaded Quickstart 1_ClientCredentials from the many GitHub example projects.
 It can currently be found here: [https://github.com/IdentityServer/IdentityServer4/tree/master/samples/Quickstarts/1_ClientCredentials](https://github.com/IdentityServer/IdentityServer4/tree/master/samples/Quickstarts/1_ClientCredentials "https://github.com/IdentityServer/IdentityServer4/tree/master/samples/Quickstarts/1_ClientCredentials")

+Open Quickstart.sln in Visual Studio and build it. it should build first time.
+There is no database with this simple project, so no need to worry about setting up the Identity Server dB.